JaGeo/LobsterPy/docs/tutorial/commandlineinterface.rst

 -  ``lobsterpy calc-description --potcar-symbols "Na_pv Cl" --bvacomp --doscomp`` command will perform an automated analysis of your lobster calculation quality.

 .. note::
-   The LOBSTER calculation directory need to have POTCAR, POSCAR, LOBSTER calculation input and output files to run the **lobsterpy calc-description** command sucessfully.
+   The LOBSTER calculation directory need to have POTCAR, POSCAR, LOBSTER calculation input and output files to run the **lobsterpy calc-description** command successfully.
-   If POTCAR is not available then you need to suppy **--potcar-symbols** along with the command.
+   If POTCAR is not available then you need to supply **--potcar-symbols** along with the command.
 Other optional files are vasprun.xml if **--doscomp** is switched on.

 .. code:: bash